gatsbyjs/gatsby/docs/reference/release-notes/v2.27/index.md

 And that means having documentation that helps y’all find the information you need when you need it.

 [Announcement and discussion](https://github.com/gatsbyjs/gatsby/discussions/27856).

+## Experimental: SSR in Development
+One of the least enjoyable bugs to encounter in Gatsby is when your build fails due to code trying to reference `window` or `document` or other globals that are only accessible in the browser and not in node.js when doing SSR.

+Currently the only way to debug this is to change some code and rebuild and then repeat until the problem is solved.
+This is a very slow way to debug.
+Worst, these sorts of bugs are often only encountered after a long development period.
+It's no fun to push code you're proud of to CI only to discover it's broken.

+With this coming feature, we'll SSR pages during development when do a full refresh of a page (navigating between pages will still only do a client-side render).
+This will help you both discover build errors earlier _and_ fix them faster.

+Try it out immediately by running `GATSBY_EXPERIMENT_DEVJS_LAZY=true gatsby develop`.
+Join in the discussion in its umbrella issue at https://github.com/gatsbyjs/gatsby/issues/28138

 ## Contributors